Stefan1896/Realtime_Commuter_Dashboard/README.md

 - Converts everything into clean JSON
 - Sends each event to Azure Event Hub

+Azure Event Hub acts as the ingestion buffer and provides a supported connector for Fabric Eventstream.
 This ensures a stable, schema-consistent stream for Fabric.

 # Architecture Overview